 There’s no doubt that your future employer will have the final word on the payment you’re going to receive.
 Nevertheless, you have some room in the negotiations that you can use to “raise the stakes”.

-What you should do before your first interview is jot down your monthly expenses.
-This calculation needs to contain the rent, the bills, the food budget, your transportation expenses and the clothes.
+What you should do before your first interview is jotted down your monthly expenses.
+This calculation needs to contain the rent, the bills, the food budget, your transportation expenses, and the clothes.
 Of course, you should base your calculations on mid-range prices or use an expense comparison website, such as Numbeo.

-Further, add some personal living expenses, such as culture-related expenditure, travels and your hobbies to your monthly budget.
-Now you’ve included all the expenses you’ll have in order to lead a fulfilled life, so try to negotiate a salary that’s as close to that figure as possible.
+Further, add some personal living expenses, such as culture-related expenditure, travels, and your hobbies to your monthly budget.
+Now you’ve included all the expenses you’ll have to lead a fulfilled life, so try to negotiate a salary that’s as close to that figure as possible.

 The salary and the work conditions at your new position are two closely related features.
 Because of that, try to inquire about the business management styles of your potential employers.